food + drink

 The weekend is nearly here which means one thing: long, lazy brunches with friends that stretch out well into the afternoon…

-The Blues Kitchen brunch east london
+The Blues Kitchen brunch east london bottomless wings

 The Blues Kitchen

 Why: Sides to die for – try the delicious fresh squid and cheeseburger spring rolls, and yes, they actually tasted like a high-quality steak burger, including the pickles!
-The most excellent buffalo wings served with a fab blue cheese dip and the perfect ratio of spice to sauce – we could eat these endlessly.
+The most excellent hot buffalo wings served with a fab blue cheese dip and the perfect ratio of spice to sauce – we could eat these endlessly.
 For mains we recommend the bacon double smash burger or the buttermilk fried chicken, both tender and full of flavour.
 Wash it all down with a spicy martini or Bloody Mary.

 Where: 134-146 Curtain Road, Shoreditch, London EC2A 3AR